contentstack/cli/packages/contentstack/README.md

 OPTIONS
-  -a, --alias=alias            Alias of the management token --action=entries|users       Option to export data (entries, users) --content-type=content-type  Content type for which entries needs to be exported --locale=locale              Locale for which entries need to be exported --org=org                    Organization UID to clone org users
+  -a, --alias=alias            Alias of the management token -n, --stack-name=stack-name  Name of the stack that needs to be created as csv filename.
+  --action=entries|users       Option to export data (entries, users) --content-type=content-type  Content type for which entries needs to be exported --locale=locale              Locale for which entries need to be exported --org=org                    Organization UID to clone org users --org-name=org-name          Name of the organization that needs to be created as csv filename.

 ALIASES
   $ csdx cm:export-to-csv